-- 357. Annex VII, Part 4, Paragraphs 123 to 126 use the terms 'board of directors' and 'senior management.'
-The use of these terms is not intended to advocate any particular board structure, recognising that there are significant differences in legislative and regulatory frameworks across EU countries regarding the structure and functions of the management body referred to in the CRD. - 358.
-Within an institution there are two distinct functions that must be fulfilled: supervision and management.
-Roughly half of all EU member states have a one-tier board structure in which both functions are performed within the board of directors.
-The supervisory function is performed by the non-executive directors and the management function is performed by the executive directors.
-The other half of EU members states have a two-tier board structure.
-In a majority of these member states, the supervisory function is performed by the board of directors and the management function is performed by the managing director together with some key executives.
-(Both the managing director and the key executives are appointed by the board of directors.)
-This executive group, including the managing director, is usually called the 'senior management.' - 359.
-When the term 'management body' is used in this paper, it is meant to encompass both one-tier and two-tier board structures.
-The guidelines always make clear which function (supervisory, management, or both) is being referred to. - 360.
-Annex VII, Part 4, Paragraph 127 refers to the 'Credit Risk Control Unit' (CRCU).
+- 414. According to CP03rev, there are two key functions that must be fulfilled in any institution: supervision and management.
+Most Member States use one of two corporate governance structures: a unitary or a dual board structure.
+In a unitary board structure, one body (e.g. the 'board of directors') performs both the supervisory and management functions.
+In a dual board structure, the two functions are performed by different bodies.
+When CP03rev identifies a function of the management body, it specifies whether the reference is to the supervisory function, the management function, or both. - 415.
+For the purpose of the present guidelines, it is not appropriate for CEBS to seek to define the responsibilities of the supervisory and management functions of the management body, because of the high degree of granularity in the CRD with regard to the IRB (and AMA see section 4.3.5.) approaches, and the different traditions and legal frameworks.
+Therefore, it is up to each national authority to define which function of the management body is responsible for the tasks and responsibilities listed in the internal governance sections below, and which internal body of the institution represents the supervisory and which the management function. - 416.
+Annex VII, Part 4, Paragraph 127 of the CRD refers to the 'Credit Risk Control Unit' (CRCU).
 It is useful at this point to distinguish between the organisational part and the functional part (the Credit Risk Control function) of this term.
 As part of the internal control function, the Credit Risk Control function should be independent from the business lines it monitors and controls.
-It is designed and implemented to address the risks that the institution identifies through the risk assessment process. - 361.
-Large, complex, and sophisticated institutions should establish a risk control function to monitor each of the material risks (within material business lines) to which the institution is exposed.
-The risk control function should report to the management body (management function) and other relevant staff. - 362.
-Although in most cases the organisational part of the CRCU and the CRC function would be identical (and consequently the CRCU would encompass only people responsible for fulfilling the Credit Risk Control function), the CRCU could, as an organisational unit, encompass both people responsible for the design of the model and people responsible for the independent review of the model. - 363.
+It is designed and implemented to address the risks that the institution identifies through the risk assessment process. - 417.
+Large and complex institutions should establish a risk control unit to monitor each of the material risks (within material business lines) to which the institution is exposed.
+The risk control unit should report to senior management and other relevant staff. - 418.
+Although in most cases the organisational part of the CRCU and the CRC function would be identical (and consequently the CRCU would encompass only people responsible for fulfilling the Credit Risk Control function), the CRCU could, as an organisational unit, encompass both the people responsible for the design of the model and the people responsible for the independent review of the model. - 419.
 As far as the design of the rating models is concerned, the CRD affirms that the CRCU "shall be responsible for the design or selection, implementation, oversight and performance of the rating systems" (Annex VII, Part 4, Paragraph 127).
 It thus appears that the two broad functions of model review and model development and selection could be performed by the same unit.
-A rationale for this structure could be found in the skills and experience of people who design or select models, which sometimes make them the only ones able to review and validate models.
+A rationale for this structure could be found in the skills and experience of the people who design or select models, which sometimes make them the only ones able to review and validate models.
 Furthermore, the separation of the two units could be burdensome, especially in smaller institutions.

-364. The coexistence of both functions in the same unit should not be seen as an obstacle; any potential for lack of objectivity should be offset with rigorous controls, administered by the Internal Audit, to prevent bias from affecting the rating process.
+420. The coexistence of both functions in the same unit should not be seen as an obstacle; any potential for lack of objectivity should be offset with controls, administered by the Internal audit or another comparable independent audit unit, to prevent bias from affecting the rating process.

 3.6.1.
-Role of the management body
+Role of the management body and senior management